shub22396/Cucumber_plain_latest_BDD_web_automation_/README.md

-<h1><strong>Getting Started with Cucumber for web automation</strong></h1>
-<em>For this document, we provide an example test located in our <a href="https://github.com/crossbrowsertesting/selenium-cucumber-java">Cucumber Java Github Repository</a>.</em>

 Want a powerful and easy to use command line tool for running Selenium tests? <a href="https://github.com/cucumber/cucumber-js">Cucumber</a> might be the option for you.
 Cucumber provides language-bindings for the powerful browser-driving tool <a href="http://www.seleniumhq.org/docs/" rel="nofollow">Selenium</a>.
 Its <a href="https://docs.cucumber.io/gherkin/" rel="nofollow">Gherkin</a> language allows you to write your tests in a way that can be easily read by anyone on your team.
-Cucumber Java integrates easily with the CrossBrowserTesting platform, so you can perform tests on a wide variety of OS/Device/Browser combinations, all from one test.
+Cucumber Java integrates easily with the Lambdatest platform, so you can perform tests on a wide variety of OS/Device/Browser combinations, all from one test.
 <h3>Let's walk through getting setup.</h3>
 <strong>1.</strong> Start be installing <a href="https://maven.apache.org/download.cgi">Maven</a>, a software project management and comprehension tool.